ShashankAnand1996/Landscape-Evolution-Model-Linear-Stability-Analysis/README.md

 # Other Links

 Well-commented Python code for the numerical simulations of the Landscape Evolution Model (LEM) by the same author is available at [github.com/ShashankAnand1996/LEM](https://github.com/ShashankAnand1996/LEM).
-The developed code has been tested to provide efficient and accurate solutions of the LEM in detachment-limited conditions.
+The developed code has been tested to provide efficient and accurate solutions for the LEM in detachment-limited conditions.
 The published manuscript is also available: [Linear layout of multiple flow-direction networks for landscape-evolution simulations](https://doi.org/10.1016/j.envsoft.2020.104804).